topherCantrell/class-HTMLCSS/Exercise6/README.md

-# Solution to Exercise
+# Exercise 6: KidSpace Station

-Two wiki pages ... problem and solution
+TODO: Directions and descriptions of the files